Taking a flight to a well-deserved family vacay? Arm yourself with these helpful tips for flying with kids...

 24. Buy them a seat

-If you have a baby, remember these two words: SKY COT.
+If you have a baby, remember one word: BASSINET.
 Secure one with your airline when you book as it will be a lifesaver (but keep in mind there are age and weight limits, so check if your bubba will still fit).
 If your child is under two but too big for a bassinet, it’s a good idea to purchase a seat for them, if you don’t mind the extra expense.
 It gives them and you more space and comfort, especially for sleeping.

 Pack a doctor’s kit and a doll or teddy and your little one can play MD for a little while.
 We’re not talking about a toy doctor’s kit.
 Make your own medical kit and it will keep them occupied for a bit longer.
 You can include a roll of bandage, band-aids/plaster, a plastic syringe, medicine cup, cool gel pack, cotton wool and a notebook and pen.
 The soft teddies from IKEA make good patients as they’re economical enough for you not to mind food getting spilt on them, have a good surface area for applying medical treatment, and can be squashed in bags.